 The importance of protecting children is mentioned several times in the GDPR, and has been highlighted in EDPB guidance.
-In practice, there is little new harmonisation offered in the final text, and substantive restrictions come from existing or new national laws, compliance with EDPB guidance or codes of conduct (see the section on codes of conduct and certifications for further details).
+In practice, the GDPR itself provides little harmonisation, and substantive restrictions come from national laws, compliance with EDPB guidance or codes of conduct (see the section on codes of conduct and certifications for further details).